Family-Friendly Flea and Tick Control & Removal Services

 - Ward off wildlife: Animals like deer, squirrels, and rabbits are potential hosts for fleas and ticks.
 Keeping the animals out of your lawn prevents pests from hitchhiking in.

-As a locally-owned and operated company, we take great pride in helping our community.
+As a locally-owned and operated company, our team of exterminators takes great pride in helping our community.
 We’ve provided dependable, affordable pest control across the region since 1993.